EolnMsuk/PyFirewall/README.md

 ## Troubleshooting

 For missing live traffic, verify that Npcap is installed and running and that PyFirewall is running with Administrator privileges.
 For repeated Auto-Block prompts, verify that the application does not already have an Allow or Block rule.
+For unexpected errors, check `firewall_monitor_errors.log` beside the application for diagnostic details.

 ## References